fokx/discourse-global-id/README.md

 ### Configuration

-Just enable it in settings to make it work for new posts.
+After installation, it will work for new posts.

 To reformat all historic posts, use `rake`:
 ```sh